 Students should be punctual in attending their classes.
 Students shall not be allowed to disrupt classes by entering late without a valid excuse.
-Any student who arrives after the scheduled time without a valid reason is marked as late.
-If there is an unavoidable delay in arriving at school classes on time, parents must inform the school through a telephone call or e-mail to the Head of Elementary School.
+Any student who arrives/logs in 15 minutes after the scheduled time without a valid reason is marked as late.
+If there is an unavoidable delay in arriving at school, parents must inform the school through a telephone call or e-mail to the appropriate Head of Section.
 Late arrivals are recorded and appear on the student's report card.